-Pediatrics (6-17 years of age): Ixifi is indicated for reducing signs and symptoms and for inducing and maintaining clinical remission in pediatric patients with moderately to severely active Crohn's disease who have had an inadequate response to conventional therapy.
-Ixifi is also indicated for reducing signs and symptoms, inducing and maintaining clinical remission and inducing mucosal healing in pediatric patients with moderately to severely active ulcerative colitis who have had an inadequate response to conventional therapy.
-Ixifi is also indicated for reducing signs and symptoms, inducing and maintaining clinical remission and inducing mucosal healing in pediatric patients with moderately to severely active ulcerative colitis who have had an inadequate response to conventional therapy (i.e., aminosalicylate and/or corticosteroid and/or an immunosuppressant).
-In general, the adverse events in pediatric patients with Crohn's disease or ulcerative colitis who received infliximab for injection were similar to those seen in adult patients with Crohn's disease or ulcerative colitis respectively.
-It should be noted that in the Phase 3 trial (REACH) of pediatric patients with Crohn's disease, all patients were required to be on a stable dose of either 6-mercaptopurine (6-MP), azathioprine (AZA), or methotrexate (MTX).
-(See 1 INDICATIONS; 7 WARNINGS AND PRECAUTIONS, 7.1.
-Special Populations, 7.1.3 Pediatrics; 8 ADVERSE REACTIONS, 8.2.1 Clinical Trial Adverse Reactions-Pediatrics, Ulcerative Colitis; 4 DOSAGE AND ADMINISTRATION; and 14.5 Clinical Trials - Reference Biologic Drug).
+Pediatrics (6-17 years of age): INFLECTRA® is indicated for reducing signs and symptoms and for inducing and maintaining clinical remission in pediatric patients with moderately to severely active Crohn's disease who have had an inadequate response to conventional therapy.
+INFLECTRA® is also indicated for reducing signs and symptoms, inducing and maintaining clinical remission and inducing mucosal healing in pediatric patients with moderately to severely active ulcerative colitis who have had an inadequate response to conventional therapy (i.e., aminosalicylate and/or corticosteroid and/or an immunosuppressant).
+In general, the adverse events in pediatric patients with Crohn's disease or ulcerative colitis who received infliximab for injection were similar to those seen in adult patients with Crohn's disease, all patients were required to be on a stable dose of either 6-mercaptopurine (6-MP), azathioprine (AZA), or methotrexate (MTX).
+(See 1 INDICATIONS, 7.1.3 Pediatrics, 8.2.1 Clinical Trial Adverse Reactions - Pediatrics, 4 DOSAGE AND ADMINISTRATION and 14.5 Clinical Trials - Reference Biologic Drug.

-The safety and efficacy of infliximab for injection have not been established in pediatric patients with Crohn's disease <9 years of age or with ulcerative colitis <6 years of age.
+The safety and efficacy of infliximab for injection has not been established in pediatric patients with Crohn's disease <9 years of age or with ulcerative colitis <6 years of age.
 The safety and efficacy of infliximab for injection in pediatric patients with plaque psoriasis, psoriatic arthritis, ankylosing spondylitis, and in juvenile rheumatoid arthritis have not been established.